GRP-17/feedback-backend/README.md

 Files:

-    'src/' - folder is for the java project files and packages.
+    'BackendProject/' - folder is for the java project files and packages - should be able to import it into Eclipse as a Java project.

     .gitignore - defines files and file types to be ignored.